gaehlerm/SoftwareEngineering/README.md

 color = Color.BLUE
 ```

-Like this you segregated the interface and you don't have to import the `BigClass`.
+By doing this, you have segregated the interface, and you don't have to import the `BigClass`.

 ## Dependency Inversion Principle

 "High-level modules should not depend on low-level modules" - ?

-Dependency Inversion Principle (DIP) is a technique used in languages as C++ and Java to reduce the compilation times considerably.
-The files in your project include each other and form a tree.
+The Dependency Inversion Principle (DIP) is a technique used in languages such as C++ and Java to significantly reduce compilation times.
+The files in your project reference each other and form a tree structure.
 The so-called dependency tree.
 The main function is at its root.
-The leaves of the tree are low level functions of your code and other libraries, as we have learned in the chapter on levels of abstraction.
+The leaves of the tree represent low-level functions in your code and other libraries, as we have learned in the chapter on levels of abstraction.
 The main function is the root.

 // add a graph for the dependency tree

-For interpreted languages like Python the dependency inversion principle is not so important.
-This is mainly a technique to break compilation dependencies which don’t exist in interpreted languages.
-Though it's still good to know this principle as a Python user as it is very fundamental.
+For interpreted languages like Python, the dependency inversion principle is not as crucial.
+This technique is primarily used to break compilation dependencies that do not exist in interpreted languages.
+Though it's still important to understand this principle as a Python user because it is very fundamental.

-The first time you compile your code, the whole code base (the whole dependency tree) has to be compiled.
+The first time you compile your code, the entire codebase (the complete dependency tree) needs to be compiled.
 This can easily take minutes, maybe even hours.
-The resulting binary files carry a time stamp.
-If you recompile your code later on, only the files that changed since the last compilation have to be recompiled.
-For small changes, this reduces the time required for compilation to a few seconds.
+The resulting binary files carry a timestamp.
+If you recompile your code later, only the files that have changed since the last compilation need to be recompiled.
+For minor modifications, this reduces the compilation time to just a few seconds.
 However, there is a serious problem.
 As you change a file, you also affect all files that include this file, directly or indirectly.
 Everything in the branch of the tree up to the main function.
-A small change in a library file can cause huge parts of the code to recompile.
+A small change in a library file can cause significant portions of the code to recompile.
 For everyone working on the project.
-This is why software developers have so much time to spend in front of the coffee machine, waiting for their code to compile.
+This is why software developers often spend a lot of time in front of the coffee machine, waiting for their code to compile.

 We first have to understand the source of this problem.
 As I mentioned before, it has to do with the `includes` (or `imports`).
 The main file includes all the other files.
 It is the root of the dependency tree.
-If one file changes, main changes as well as main directly or indirectly includes all other files of the project.
+If one file changes, the main file changes as well because it directly or indirectly includes all other files in the project.
 Therefore, the main file has to be recompiled as well.
-It’s like a hard link.
+It's like a hard link.

-Instead we want a soft link.
+Instead, we want a soft link.
 Main should depend only on the public interface of a library, not its implementation.
-Such that main won’t be affected by internal changes of the code within a library.
-If I change a file in a library, say the `sin` function inside the math library, I want to recompile only the math library itself.
-I want to cut off this library branch from the dependency tree and deal with it independently.
-Main shouldn’t know about anything going on within the math librarry.
+To ensure that the main code remains unaffected by internal changes within a library.
+If I modify a file within a library, such as the `sin` function in the math library, I aim to recompile solely the math library.
+I want to cut off this library branch from the dependency tree and handle it separately.
+Main shouldn't know about anything going on within the math library.
 Main shouldn't have to recompile if the code within the math library changes.
 Main should only change if the public interface of math changes.

 This is where dependency inversion comes into play.
 It does exactly what I just described.
-It breaks a branch off of the dependency tree and instead couples it loosely by the interface of the branch.
-You can do that by defining an abstract base class (interface in Java) that defines the shape of the interface.
-The file containing this interface doesn’t have any dependencies.
-It’s on the lowest level of the dependency tree.
-Or at least in something like a local minimum.
+It breaks a branch off of the dependency tree and instead loosely couples it through the interface of the branch.
+You can achieve this by defining an abstract base class (interface in Java) that outlines the structure of the interface.
+The file containing this interface does not have any dependencies.
+It's on the lowest level of the dependency tree.
+Or at least in something akin to a local minimum.
 The old interface code of the library inherits from this interface.
 It implements it.
-As main uses this library, at first is has only the information of the interface.
-Everything else is hidden as it’s not included.
-Unless you change the interface, changing code inside the library will not cause anything else to recompile.
+As the main user of this library, initially, it only has information about the interface.
+Everything else is hidden as it is not included.
+Unless you modify the interface, altering code within the library will not trigger recompilation of anything else.

 ### Example

-As I said before, the DIP is important for compiled langagues.
-Therefore the following code example is written in C++.
+As I said before, the DIP is important for compiled languages.
+Therefore, the following code example is written in C++.

-Let's say we have a class `Nothing` with a method `do_nothing`.
-Now we want to change the code such that `main` won't recompile if the implementation of `do_nothing` changes.
+Let's consider a class `Nothing` with a method `do_nothing`.
+Now we want to modify the code so that `main` does not recompile if the implementation of `do_nothing` changes.

 ```C++
 class Nothing{